awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-create-hj-ltov.md

 **Note**
 "Now" is the current time according to the program date time \(PDT\), when it's present in the source content from the encoder\.

 1. For **IAM role**, enter the IAM role that allows MediaPackage to write to Amazon S3\.
-For help with the role, see [Allowing AWS Elemental MediaPackage to Access Amazon S3](setting-up-create-trust-rel.md)\.
+For help with the role, see [Allowing AWS Elemental MediaPackage to Access Other AWS Services](setting-up-create-trust-rel.md)\.

 1. For **S3 bucket name**, select the bucket where you want MediaPackage to store the live\-to\-VOD asset\.